Next: Package draw, Previous: Package diag [Contents][Index]

 The pdf is $$ f(x; n) = \left[\sqrt{n} B\left({1\over 2}, {n\over 2}\right)\right]^{-1} \left(1+{x^2\over n}\right)^{\displaystyle -{n+1\over 2}} $$

-Returns the value at x of the distribution function of a Student random variable t(n) , with n>0 degrees of freedom.
+Returns the value at x of the cumulative distribution function of a Student random variable t(n) , with n>0 degrees of freedom.

 The cdf is $$ F(x; n) = \cases{ 1-\displaystyle{1\over 2} I_t\left({n\over 2}, {1\over 2}\right) & $x \ge 0$ \cr \cr \displaystyle{1\over 2} I_t\left({n\over 2}, {1\over 2}\right) & $x < 0$ } $$